 give you a full response to the complaint as soon as possible and within 20 working days.

 If our investigation will take longer than 20 working days, we will tell you.
 We will agree revised time limits with you and keep you updated on progress.

 After we have fully investigated, if you are still dissatisfied with our decision, or the way we dealt with your complaint, you can ask the Housing and Property Chamber First-tier Tribunal for Scotland to look at it.
 The Housing and Property Chamber will try to resolve complaints and disputes between home owners and property factors.

 Visit the Housing and Property Chamber First-tier Tribunal for Scotland for more information.

 Getting Help to Make your Complaint

 We understand that you may be unable, or reluctant, to make a complaint yourself.
-We accept complaints from someone you have chosen to represent you.
+We are happy to accept complaints from someone you have chosen to represent you.
 We will require you to sign a mandate allowing this person to complain on your behalf.
 We can post or email this mandate to you, or you can pick it up at our office.
 We can take complaints from a friend, relative or an advocate, if you have given them your consent to complain for you and have returned a signed mandate to us.

 We are committed to making our service easy to use for all members of the community.
 In line with our statutory equalities duties, we will always ensure that reasonable adjustments are made to help customers access and use our services.
 We can provide details about our Complaints Handling Procedure in other languages and formats (such as large print, audio and Braille).
 Please tell us if you would like information in a different format.